 On-campus recruiting occurs in the fall, from approximately the first week of October until the first week of December, and in the spring, from the first week of February through April.
 Students must complete a required tutorial to gain eligibility to participate in on-campus recruiting.
 Students should check with their college career office to learn more about recruiting activities specific to the college.

 This program offers only one avenue for finding a position following graduation, as only about 20% of students find jobs through this tool.
 While a diverse group of organizations do visit campus, they are only a small sampling of potential employers with job opportunities.
 Career Services strongly advises students to pursue a strategic job search that includes other job-search tools in conjunction with on-campus recruiting.

-Be sure to take advantage of other services offered by the CCNet system, such as career research tool and Alumni Mentors, and the many resources offered through this site to identify leads in a wide range of fields.
+Be sure to take advantage of other services offered by the Cornell Handshake system, such as career research tool and the many resources offered through this site to identify leads in a wide range of fields.
 We also encourage you to meet with an advisor in your college office to discuss your career interests and strategies for conducting your job search.